 Spatial random fields immediately present a challenge.
-The above method delivers inference without loss of information only if $Y_k$'s are independent between blocks.
-If each row of $Y$ corresponds to a spatial location so $V$ is an $n\times n$ spatial correlation matrix, then each $V_k$ is the spatial correlation matrix constructed from $n_k$ spatial locations in $\mathscr{D}_k$.
-The independence among $K$ blocks may yield reasonable inference if we can design the blocks such that the spatial correlation between blocks does not affect inference \citep[see Section~4 of][for a ``seasons and episodes'' framework to adapt the Markovian Forward Filter Backward Sampling (FFBS) algorithm for spatial-temporal learning]{banerjeeEtAl2025jmlr}.
+The above method delivers inference without loss of information only if the $Y_k$'s are independent between blocks.
+If each row of $Y$ corresponds to a spatial location, and $V$ is an $n\times n$ spatial correlation matrix, then each $V_k$ is the spatial correlation matrix constructed from spatial locations $n_k$ in $\mathscr{D}_k$.
+The independence among blocks may yield reasonable inference if we can design the blocks such that spatial correlation between blocks does not affect inference \citep[see Section~4 of][for a ``seasons and episodes'' framework to adapt the Markovian Forward Filter Backward Sampling (FFBS) algorithm for spatial-temporal learning]{banerjeeEtAl2025jmlr}.
 However, designing such blocks requires significant human intervention.
 We seek to avoid this in transfer learning and, in particular, in amortized inference, which will require rapid estimation of datasets to train deep networks (see Section~\ref{sec:sim_abi}).

 Instead, we assimilate statistical learning from each of these blocks using predictive stacking.
 We exploit the fact that $V$ is indexed by a small number of parameters in a spatial correlation kernel.
 Fixing these parameters fixes $V$, and hence $V_k$ for each $k$, producing closed-form posterior inference on $\beta$ and $\Sigma$ based on the entire dataset as described above.
 Stacking combines these analytically accessible distributions using an optimal set of weights that are computed using a convex optimization algorithm.
 These weights are then used to reconstruct the posterior and predictive distributions for the spatial random field without imposing block independence.
-Existing ``meta-kriging'' and related ``divide and conquer'' approaches \citep[e.g.,][and other references on ``divide and conquer'' methods provided in Section~\ref{sec:intro}]{guhaniyogi2018a, scott2016} analyze subsets of data using \textsc{mcmc}, which is expensive and not fully automated.
-A key distinction of the current manuscript is that we abandon all iterative estimation algorithms, let alone expensive \textsc{mcmc}, and focus on assimilating inference using closed forms of distributions.
+Existing ``meta-kriging'' and related ``divide and conquer'' approaches \citep[e.g.,][and other references on ``divide and conquer'' methods provided in Section~\ref{sec:intro}]{guhaniyogi_meta-kriging_2018, scott_bayes_2016} analyze subsets of data using \textsc{mcmc}, which is expensive and not fully automated.
+A key distinction of the current manuscript is that we abandon all iterative estimation algorithms, let alone expensive \textsc{mcmc}, and focus on assimilating inference using closed form distributions.